loopbackio/loopback.io/pages/en/lb4/Preparing-the-API-for-consumption.md

 We'll use the repo [loopback4-example-getting-started](https://github.com/strongloop/loopback4-example-getting-started) to demonstrate how Swagger UI can be used to test your endpoints.

-First, git clone the repository and install its dependencies:
+First, git clone the repository, install its dependencies, and run the application:

 ```
 $ git clone https://github.com/strongloop/loopback4-example-getting-started